+- Not applicable-this is a non-project action.
+Individual projects listed in the CIP are located at sites throughout Chelan County with different public transit contexts - c.
+Will the proposal require any new or improvements to existing roads, streets, pedestrian, bicycle, or state transportation facilities, not including driveways?
+If so, generally describe (indicate whether public or private).

-Not applicable-this is a non-project action.
-Individual projects listed in the CIP are located at sites throughout Chelan County and will be reviewed for any impacts to water, rail, or air transportation as required at the time of permit application.
+- d.
+Will the project or proposal use (or occur in the immediate vicinity of) water, rail, or air transportation?
+If so, generally describe. - Not applicable-this is a non-project action.
+Individual projects listed in the CIP are located at sites throughout Chelan County and will be reviewed for any impacts to water, rail, or air transportation as required at the time of permit application. - e.

-f.
 How many vehicular trips per day would be generated by the completed project or proposal?
 If known, indicate when peak volumes would occur and what percentage of the volume would be trucks (such as commercial and nonpassenger vehicles).
-What data or transportation models were used to make these estimates?

-Not applicable-this is a non-project action.
-Individual projects listed in the CIP will be reviewed for vehicular trip volumes as required at the time of permit application.

-g.
-Will the proposal interfere with, affect or be affected by the movement of agricultural and forest products on roads or streets in the area?
-If so, generally describe.

-Not applicable-this is a non-project action that will have no impacts on the movement of agricultural and forest products.
-Individual projects listed in the CIP will be reviewed for any such impacts as required at the time of permit application.
+What data or transportation models were used to make these estimates? - Not applicable-this is a non-project action.
+Individual projects listed in the CIP will be reviewed for vehicular trip volumes as required at the time of permit application. - f.
+Will the proposal interfere with, affect, or be affected by the movement of agricultural and forest products on roads or streets in the area?
+If so, generally describe. - Not applicable-this is a non-project action that will have no impacts on the movement of agricultural and forest products.
+Individual projects listed in the CIP will be reviewed for any such impacts as required at the time of permit application. - g.

-h.
 Proposed measures to reduce or control transportation impacts, if any:

 Not applicable-this is a non-project action.
 Individual projects listed in the CIP will be reviewed for any transportation impacts and measures as required at the time of permit application.
 High impact public facilities require a conditional use permit, a process that imposes conditions to mitigate traffic and other impacts.
-Any project that does not meet the definition of "minor new construction" per CCC 13.04.080 or otherwise qualify for an exemption under WAC 197-11-800 will require its own site-specific SEPA checklist and determination at time of application.
+Any project that does not meet the definition of "minor new construction" per CCC 13.04.080 or otherwise qualify for on exemption under WAC 197 -11-800 will require its own site-specific SEPA checklist and determination at time of application.

-15. Public Services
+15. Public services